 Salmon ochazuke is a traditional Japanese dish of steamed rice served in a small rice bowl, topped with grilled salmon and tea.
 Essentially, ochazuke is a simple, Japanese rustic soup of rice with tea.

-Depending on individual tastes, garnishes such as sliced dried seaweed (kizami nori), tiny rice crackers shaped like tiny balls (ochazuke arare or bubu arare), wasabi (hot Japanese horseradish), and fresh vegetables (mitsuba), tsukemono (pickled vegetables), or tsukudani (savory accompaniments to rice such as seasoned kelp, simmered dried seafood, etc.) are used to enhance the flavor of this salmon ochazuke.
+Depending on individual tastes, optional garnishes such as thinly sliced dried seaweed (kizami nori), puffed rice crackers shaped like tiny balls (ochazuke arare or bubu arare), wasabi (hot Japanese horseradish), and fresh vegetables (mitsuba, a Japanese herb), tsukemono (pickled vegetables), or tsukudani (savory accompaniments to rice such as seasoned kelp, simmered dried seafood, etc.) are used to enhance the flavor of this salmon ochazuke.

 While the ingredients for ochazuke are only limited by the creativity of the individual’s preferences, it is very common to enjoy small bits of leftover fish, or any other component of a Japanese meal, ochazuke-style.
 Often, ochazuke is enjoyed at the end of a meal to finish up the last few bites of rice.
 Other times, it is enjoyed with a second helping of rice, and as a customary last dish of the meal.